Mix-Tec: Mixed Technologies – VR/AR for Small and Medium-sized Enterprises

-Virtual reality and augmented reality (VR/AR) - as well as other forms of digital instruction - are becoming increasingly important in skilled worker training.
-They enable an intensive visual impression of artifacts and processes that are too complex, too costly or too risky for direct interaction in a learning context.
+Virtual Reality and Augmented Reality (VR/AR) – like other forms of digital teaching – are becoming increasingly important in the training of skilled workers.
+They allow an intense visual impression of artefacts and processes that are too complex, too costly or too risky to directly interact with within a learning context.

-Meanwhile, the focus of companies is increasingly shifting to these forms of training.
-Currently, significant difficulties in the implementation and further use of VR/AR are often reported and practical experiences are not always positive.
-There are difficulties in terms of content, technology and didactics as well as a complex technical implementation process and high costs.
-The new technology is perceived as interesting, but does not lead to truly deeper learning.
-A functioning technology does not yet ensure that it is used sensibly and combined with other (digital) learning methods in a meaningful way.
+By now, companies are shifting their focus more and more to use these forms of further training.
+Currently considerable difficulties in the implementation and further use of VR/AR are frequently reported and the practical experience is not always positive.
+There are difficulties with regard to content, technical and didactical aspects as well as a complex technical implementation process and high costs.
+The new technology is perceived interesting as such, but not leading to a really deeper learning.
+A functioning technology does not yet ensure that it is used sensibly and that it is appropriately combined with other (digital) learning methods.

-The task of the project is to clarify which technologies are to be preferred in a specific use case, i.e. where and when which hardware (tablet vs. headset vs. laptop, etc.) and which media presentation (VR vs. AR vs. computer-mediated vs. physical) might be most useful and cost-effective.
-In addition, to clarify how these technologies and didactic elements should best be mixed in a given learning unit, in specific settings, and for different use cases.
+The task of the project is to clarify which technologies are to be preferred in a specific use-case, i.e. where and when which hardware (tablet vs. headset vs. laptop, etc.) and which medial presentation (VR vs. AR vs. computer-mediated vs. physical) might be most useful and cost-efficient.
+Further, the project aims to clarify how these technologies and didactical elements should best be mixed in a specific learning unit, in specific frameworks and for different use-cases.

 The project will

-- Organize an exchange of experiences among practitioners,
+- organise an exchange of experience among practitioners,

-- work out how to design VR/AR solutions in a targeted, cost-effective and flexible manner,
+- work out how to design targeted, cost-effective and flexible VR/AR solutions,

-- build on this to develop concepts and guidelines that show how a targeted and effective use of VR/AR can be achieved.
+- develop concepts and guidelines based on this, showing how to achieve a focussed and effective use of VR/AR.